flaxandteal/dewret/docs/quickstart.md

 [Snakemake]: https://snakemake.readthedocs.io/en/stable/
 [CWL]: https://www.commonwl.org/

 ### What are Workflows?

 Workflows are a collection of tasks or steps designed to automate complex processes.
 These processes are common in fields like data science, scientific computing and software development, where you can ensure automation.
 Traditionally, managing workflows can be challenging due to the diversity of backend systems and the complexity of configurations involved.

 ### What Makes Dewret Unique?
 Why should I use Dewret?

-Dewret stands out by providing a unified and simplified interface for workflow management, making it accessible to users with varying levels of experience.
-Here are some key features that make Dewret unique:
+Dewret lets you have your cake and eat it too, by providing you with the benefits of programming in a dynamic language and having the reliability of a modern workflow engine.

+#### Advantages of writing workflows in Python with Dewret

+- **Type Checking**: by using lightly annotated Python one can catch mistakes very easily
+- **IDE Integration**: Syntax highlighting, code completion, etc.
+- **Continuous Integration and Testing**: complex dynamic workflows can be rapidly sense-checked in CI without needing all the hardware and internal algorithms present to run them.
+- **Rapid Prototyping**: Can prototype and run code locally.
 - **Consistency**: offers a consistent interface for defining tasks and workflows.
-- **Optimization**: creating a declarative workflow opens up possibilities for static analysis and refactoring before execution.
 - **Customization**: dewret offers the ability to create custom renderers for workflows in desired languages.
 This includes default support for CWL and Snakemake workflow languages.
 The capability to render a single workflow into multiple declarative languages enables users to experiment with different workflow engines.
+- **Built-in Renderers**: Snakemake and CWL.

+#### Advantages of producing a static representation of a workflow

+- **Optimization**: creating a declarative workflow opens up possibilities for static analysis and refactoring before execution.
 - **Git-versionable workflows**: while code can be versioned, changes in a dynamic workflow may not clearly correspond to changes in the executed workflow.
 By defining a static workflow that is rendered from the dynamic or programmatic workflow, we maintain a precise and trackable history.
-- **Default Renderers**: Snakemake and CWL.
 - **Debugging**: a number of classes of workflow planning bugs will not appear until late in a simulation run that might take days or weeks.
 Having a declarative and static workflow definition document post-render provides enhanced possibilities for static analysis, helping to catch these issues before startup.
-- **Continuous Integration and Testing**: complex dynamic workflows can be rapidly sense-checked in CI without needing all the hardware and internal algorithms present to run them.

 ## Installation for pure users